-Going back to today’s discussion is a movement disorder specialist who has now been four years out of training.
-She talks about why she chose her career, what it takes to become one, and so much more!
+Dr. LaFaver is now four years out of training.
+She talks about why she chose to become a movement disorder specialist, what it takes to become one, and so much more!

-Kathrin was a neurology resident and she got to shadow or do an elective in movement disorders.
+When Kathrin was a neurology resident, she got to do an elective in movement disorders.
 She found a great mentor and she was just fascinated by it, including the personal connections they formed.
-So from day one she knew it’s what she wanted to do.
+So from day one, she knew it’s what she wanted to do.

 Ultimately, she enjoys the connection with movement disorder patients.
-Treatment-wise, the medication for Parkinson’s disease that was discovered way back in the 1960’s, it still remains as the mainstay treatment for Parkinson’s disease.
+Treatment-wise, the medication for Parkinson’s disease that was discovered way back in the 1960s still remains as the mainstay treatment for Parkinson’s disease.

-[05:15] Traits that Lead to Being a Good Movement Disorder Specialist
+[05:15] Traits of a Good Movement Disorder Specialist

-Kathrin says you have to have good observation skills—seeing them, finding the pattern, and fitting them into the right category.
-Over time that you’ve done it for a while, it becomes natural to see those specific disorders, which may not be so obvious for someone who’s not specifically trained in it.
-Other skills include being able to enjoy logic thinking and fitting clues together, which are actually things common to neurologists.
+You have to have good observation skills—seeing the patient, finding the pattern, and fitting them into the right category.
+Over time, once you’ve done it for a while, it becomes natural to see those specific disorders, which may not be so obvious for someone who’s not specifically trained in it.

-Parkinson’s disease affect people, young and old, and there are different treatments, both medication and non medical treatments.
-It also affects not only the motor system, but also sleep, mood, and other symptoms.
-So Kathrin says this is an interesting area to be active.
-There are a lot of things to be researched on and discovered.
+Parkinson’s disease affects many people, young and old, and there are different treatments, both medication and non-medical treatments.
+Parkinson’s affects not only the motor system but also sleep, mood, and other symptoms.
+So this is an interesting area to study.
+There are a lot of things to be researched and discovered.

-Most common disorders spans the whole spectrum from age ranges such as dystonia, tourette’s syndrome that often affects children and teenagers.
+Most common movement disorders span the whole spectrum of ages.
+They see dystonia.
+They see Tourette’s syndrome, which often affects children and teenagers.
 Tremor can also be present in younger adults.
 Others would be genetic forms of movement disorders often presented in midlife.
-They also encounter other forms of dystonia as well as tremors.

-Being at a tertiary academic center, Kathrin says they do get patients where they have to dig deeper to look for the missing clues to get to the diagnosis.
-That said, she has challenging cases every week where they have to be thorough with their history and examination to get to the diagnosis.
+Being at a tertiary academic center, Kathrin says they do get patients where they have to dig deeper to look for the missing clues and get the diagnosis.
+She has challenging cases every week where they have to be thorough with their history and examination to get to the diagnosis.